Thursday, 21 April 2011

 At the usual time Compline is recited on a monotone, as the Little Hours this morning.
-Again its form is absolute simplicity beginning with the Confiteor and the usual psalms, Nunc dimittis and then Christus factus est, Miserere and Respice as before.
-Note that only Christus factus est pro nobis obediens usque ad mortem is said at Compline, as Compline still is part of Mandy Thursday.
+Again its form is absolute simplicity beginning with the Confiteor and the usual psalms, Nunc dimittis and then Christus factus est, Miserere and Respice as at the other Hours.
+At Compline this evening only Christus factus est pro nobis obediens usque ad mortem is said as it is still part of the Office of Mandy Thursday.

 Tenebrae for Good Friday follows Compline, or after a short gap.
 In practice Compline can be chanted in the time it takes to light the altar candles and candles on the Tenebrae hearse.
-The service is structurally the same as that sung for Maundy Thursday and the differences will be noted.
+The service of Tenebrae is structurally the same as that sung for Mandy Thursday and the differences will be noted.

 The choir altar is as it was after stripping this morning with six candlesticks and altar Cross veiled now in black (preferably) or violet.
 At Mattins the first antiphon is Astiterunt reges.
 The psalms are strictly proper: in the first nocturn Pss.
 2, 21 & 26; in the second nocturn Pss.
 37, 39 & 53; and, in the third nocturn Pss.
 58, 87 & 93.
 After the last verse of each psalm a candle is exstinguished on the hearse.
 The Lamentations of Jeremy form the first nocturn lessons.
 The second nocturn lessons are again from St. Augustine on the psalms and in the third nocturn from St. Paul to the Hebrews.